FoxLisk/alttp-notes/rooms/Automation/Escape/41 Behind Sanctuary 2.md

-Hold A while entering the room and don't let go.
+Hold > entering the room. v> towards the switch after you've cleared the skippable textbox.

-Dodge the textbox, hold > to nudge the corner and stay on the wall.
-After text, move to the switch, let go of DPad, then hold v.
-Because you're holding A, you will auto pull the switch.
+If you aren't already holding A, press it during the switch text and don't let go.